caltechlibrary/newt/README.md

 ## Conclusion

-In all our demos we've devided the tasks through a series of flexible micro services can can be used individually or in combination.
+In all our demos we've devided the tasks through a series of flexible microservices can can be used individually or in combination.

 - Postgres, data storage, back-end configuration and data services
 - PostgREST, a JSON data API